ruiwenzzZ/quench_AG/readme.md

 # About this porject

-This Repository contains data in support of our work ["Exact Quench Dynamics from Algebraic Geometry"](https://arxiv.org/abs/2109.10568).
+This repository contains data in support of our work ["Exact Quench Dynamics from Algebraic Geometry"](https://arxiv.org/abs/2109.10568).
 There are two parts of data, one is for Loschmidt echo and one is for Renyi entropy.
 In each folder, there is a Mathematica .wl file that plots the relavant data